REVEALED: The top data centre hotspots for business in UK

 The strongest argument for rural areas is cost savings, sheer space, and often better access to renewable power sources, however there are factors that they may not be able to provide like fast and efficient Internet connectivity, accessibility, convenience, and security.

 Bidwells says with many companies moving towards the use of tech advancements like the Internet of Things and artificial intelligence, data exchanges will increasingly need powerful connectivity and energy sources – something that out-of-town centres may not be able to provide.

 While staff access can be permitted remotely, the real concern is an emergency that requires IT staff to be on-site within minutes, and if your data center is in a remote location then gaining fast access in times of need could be tedious.

 The same goes for deliveries of new hardware or equipment that could take longer to reach rural locations than in the city.

-So there are pros and cons to each side of the coin, but Bidwells says data centre production in rural areas could certainly benefit local economies in some cases.
+So there are pros and cons to each side of the coin, but Bidwells says data center production in rural areas could certainly benefit local economies in some cases.

-With data centre production and expansion comes lots of jobs, albeit temporary, in the construction, manufacturing and engineering fields.
-However, data centres do not require a large staff on a daily basis, making long-term employment in these areas unlikely.
+With data center production and expansion comes lots of jobs, albeit temporary, in the construction, manufacturing and engineering fields.
+However, data centers do not require a large staff on a daily basis, making long-term employment in these areas unlikely.

-Instances have occurred where one major data centre has inspired the growth of more companies in the area, with Bidwells using the example of Prineville in Oregon where Facebook built its data centre and was soon followed by an Apple data centre.
+Instances have occurred where one major data center has inspired the growth of more companies in the area, with Bidwells using the example of Prineville in Oregon where Facebook built its data center and was soon followed by an Apple data center.